deployKF/website/content/guides/local-quickstart.md

     127.0.0.1 minio-api.deploykf.example.com
     127.0.0.1 minio-console.deploykf.example.com
     ```

-    !!! question_secondary "Why do I need these entries in my hosts file?"

-        The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service, meaning that using `localhost` or `127.0.0.1` will NOT work.

 === "Linux"

-    <h4>Step 1: Modify Hosts</h4>

     You will need to add the following lines to the END of your __local__ `/etc/hosts` file:

     ```text